 These macarons are to die for: Pistachio, Coconut and Wasabi Macarons.
 The recipe is in Mad About Macarons – with just enough wasabi to add some intriguing heat yet the sweetness of the macaron puts out the fire!

 Although it looks like a whopping load of wasabi in the ganache recipe, the right dosage of white chocolate, coconut cream, vanilla and pistachio makes a perfect Hallowe’en concoction.
 The surprising mixture cuts out the fire just leaving the hint of wasabi behind on the tongue (I should have made the smarties tongues green, I know!
 You’ll do a better job.)

 If you haven’t tried them yet, then what are you waiting for?

 Brush on some edible glitter (lustre) – such as bronze or deep pink – to make your macarons extra shiny.
 They’re particularly good on salted caramel, rose and chocolate macarons.

 Add some extra exploding sugar (sucre pétillant) to top these already fizzy Orangina or Fanta macarons.
 The recipe is in Teatime in Paris and is easily adaptable to make Coca-Cola macarons too, making it a spookily black filling!

 Savoury Macarons: Witch One?

 Mini savoury macarons create a real element of surprise (found in a whole chapter in Mad About Macarons).
-Have you tried the curry tikka mac’sala mini macs with curried cauliflower soup, for example?
+Have you tried the curry tikka mac’sala mini macs with creamy cauliflower soup, known in France as Crème Dubarry, for example?
 Curry macarons are great fun served with drinks – partnered with a Gin & Tonic for an adult Hallowe’en party!